QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

 qcb up cod_check_tutorial --no-build-deps
 ```

 This command starts the container without recompiling the image or its dependencies, assuming they were recently built.
-If you aim to update both dependencies and the image before launching, simply omit the `--no-rebuild-deps` flag.
+If you aim to update both dependencies and the image before launching, simply omit the `--no-build-deps` flag.
 This ensures that your QCrBox image and all related components are fully up-to-date.

 ## Build a function to load in a structure from the best matching unit cell